dazinator/Dazinator.Extensions.DependencyInjection/README.md

 For more detailed docs [see here](./src/DependencyInjection.ChildContainers/README.md)

-Allows you to configure "child containers" using the normal `IServiceCollection` interface, and also comes with a default child service provider which is just the native `ServiceProvider` implementation from microsoft.
+Allows you to configure "child containers" using the normal `IServiceCollection` interface.

-This means there is no need to adopt a third party DI container just to gain "child containers" feature - if thats your only reason for switching DI containers.
+The child service provider can be implemented by your `conforming container` of choice i.e Autofac, Structuremap, Microsoft DI - any DI package that supports IServiceProvider.

-It also means, thanks to a standard interface for building / configuring child containers, you can take a DI container library that doesn't have a child container feature, (like I did with Microsofts) and create "child containers" with it!
+It means, thanks to a standard interface for building / configuring child containers, you can take a DI container library that doesn't have a child container feature, (like I did with Microsofts) and create "child containers" with it!
 The caveat is that:

     - Your DI container of choice must support building a container from an `IServiceCollection` or IEnumerable<ServiceDescriptor>`